William Cooper, MD, MPH

 Vanderbilt University Medical Center

-Global Health Topic(s): Epidemiology, Medical Education, Public Health
+Global Health Research Interests: Epidemiology, Medical Education, Public Health

 Countries: Australia, New Zealand, Singapore

-William O. Cooper, M.D., M.P.H., is Professor and Vice Chair of Pediatrics and Professor of Preventive Medicine at Vanderbilt University School of Medicine.
-He also serves as Director of the Vanderbilt Master of Public Health Program.
-Dr. Cooper received an M.D. degree from Vanderbilt University School of Medicine in 1991 where he received the School of Medicine Award of Distinction in Medical Education for outstanding qualities of scholarship, leadership, and humanitarian service.
-Dr. Cooper completed his residency at the University of Cincinnati and served as a pediatrics chief resident.
-Dr. Cooper completed his M.P.H. at Vanderbilt as a fellow in Academic General Pediatrics.
-Since his appointment to the Vanderbilt faculty in 1997, Dr. Cooper has directed an active research program in pediatric pharmacoepidemiology funded by NIH, AHRQ, FDA and the Robert Wood Johnson Foundation.
-In 2008, Dr. Cooper founded the Department of Pediatrics Office for Faculty Development, where he leads efforts to recruit and retain faculty, address issues of diversity, and foster skills development of faculty related to academic success.
+Dr. Cooper received an M.D. degree from Vanderbilt University School of Medicine in 1991, where he received the School of Medicine Award of Distinction in Medical Education for outstanding qualities of scholarship, leadership, and humanitarian service.
+Dr. Cooper completed his residency at the University of Cincinnati and was a pediatric chief resident.
+Dr. Cooper completed his MPH at Vanderbilt as a fellow in Academic General Pediatrics.
+Since his appointment with the Vanderbilt faculty in 1997, Dr. Cooper has directed an active research program in pediatric pharmacoepidemiology funded by NIH, AHRQ, FDA, and the Robert Wood Johnson Foundation.
+In 2008, Dr. Cooper founded the Department of Pediatrics Office for Faculty Development, where he leads efforts to recruit and retain faculty and foster the development of faculty related to academic success.

 Education